 Go apple picking: Spend some time walking and picking apples, berries, cherries, pears, etc at a farm nearby.
 Many orchards or pumpkin patches have coupons available, so be sure to check the local newspaper.
 Once you are done collecting your bounty, take it home and cook up an awesome meal or dessert, like these applesauce sundaes!

-Tour a haunted house: There are many locations that are available for tours year round.
+Tour a haunted house: There are many locations that are available for tours year-round.
 There are also the ones that pop up just in time for the Halloween season.
 Keep an eye out for coupons around Halloween for discounts or two-for-one offers!
 Make plans to watch a scary movie first, then go to the haunted location for extra thrills!

 Get cultured: Check out local art galleries, exhibits or museums.
-There are shows going on in many unique places these days, so be sure to utilize local sources for this type of events.
+There are shows going on in many unique places these days, so be sure to utilize local sources for this type of event.
 Galleries will have exhibitions to show off new artists.
 These events often feature wine and appetizers for attendees at little to no cost!
 Check out your local art museum and have a light lunch in their cafe or coffee shop.

 Being together and having fun doesn't have to cost a fortune.
 All you have to do is be a little creative and think outside the box to find new and different opportunities to connect on a whole other level!